-Objective Performance Indicator Completion criteria Performance measures/monitoring methodology Justification / Source Progress at start of MOP Expected Completion TARP Ref No. monitoring program including establishment of analogue/reference sites to be used as a basis for future development of more specific completion criteria (refer to Section 8.1).
-The rehabilitation area does not constitute and erosion hazard in that it is not resulting in pollution or unstable landforms Surface area vegetation cover is generally consistent with adjacent analogue/reference sites No further erosion control activities required.
-Absence of gullies >300mm wide or deep and gullies stable.
-Landscape function analysis (or Visual inspection and photos of rehabilitation area by suitably qualified specialist.
-Monitoring and comparison to adjacent control sites Monitoring results included within Closure Report.
-Not Commenced Not Commenced Not Post MOP Post MOP 2 2 2 other methodology) shows continued ecosystem function improvements Commenced Weeds and feral animals are not competing or adversely impacting the rehabilitated area.
+Objective Performance Indicator Completion criteria Performance measures/monitoring methodology Justification / Source Progress at start of MOP Expected Completion TARP Ref No. continued ecosystem function improvements Weeds and feral animals are not competing or adversely impacting the rehabilitated area.
 Number of weeds/ferals generally consistent with adjacent analogue/reference sites.
 No further weed control required (other than what would be required for analogue/reference sites) Visual inspection and photos of rehabilitation area by suitably qualified specialist.
 Monitoring and comparison to adjacent control sites Monitoring results included within Closure Report.
-Not Commenced Post MOP 4 Domain C - Water Management Area - No ecosystem and land use sustainability act tivities to this domain Phase 6 - Land Relinquishment All domains Demonstrated compliance with all of the above Demonstrated compliance with all of the above Relinquishment report prepared by suitable qualified and experience person(s) No Commenced Post MOP -
+Not Commenced Post MOP 4 Domain C - Water Management Area No ecosystem and land use sustainability activities to this domain Phase 6 - Land Relinquishment All domains Demonstrated compliance with all of the above Demonstrated compliance with all of the above Relinquishment report prepared by suitable qualified and experience person(s) No Commenced Post MOP -